natebarksdale/natebarksdale.github.io/src/content/blog/2007-11-24-portfolio-investment.md

 description: Delving into the visual identity of a distinguished investment management company through a sleek logo and business card design.
 Based on the content, relevant coordinates could be approximately 34.0522° N, 118.2437° W (Los Angeles, CA).
 emoji: 📈
 tags:

+- 📁 Portfolio
+- 💡 Design
 - 💼 Business
 - 💰 Commerce
 - 📝 Writing
 - ⚖️ Law
   haiku: |
   Investing with care,
    Futures brightened by wisdom,
    Growth in every step.
   coordinates: [34.0522, -118.2437]
----

 ![](@assets/images/rizwan_card_530.jpg) Logo and business card for an investment management company